Improved computation of fundamental domains for arithmetic Fuchsian groups: Sample timings

 While the currently implemented algorithms correspond to the content of this paper, that may change in the future.
 If better approaches/constant choices/programming tricks/etc. are found, then the algorithm timings will change with it.
 The hardware of a computer will also affect things, and this may not be a constant factor either.
 In any case, these timings are a representative of the current state of affairs, and give a general guideline.
+All computations in this section were run on the same McGill University server as Table \ref{table:rtimes1}.
+This server is not particularly fast, so you will likely see similar or better times on your own machine.